pittcsc/pittcswiki/src/guides/skills/finance/credit/index.md

 This component refers to something called *Revolving Utilization* also sometimes called *Credit Utilization*.
 Your credit utilization is calculated based on the total credit that you have available and the percentage of that credit amount that you are using.
 An example would be if you have a credit card with a $10,000 and you spend $5,000 that would make your credit utilization 50% which is *BAD*.
 You will see online that people recommend keeping your utilization ratio less than <30% but ideally you want to keep it below **<10%**.
 There are a few ways to keep your credit utilization low

 1. Make multiple payments per month so your monthly utilization is 10% or less.
 An example of this would be if you have a credit limit of $5,000 and you generally use $1,500 a month on expenses.
 Close to the end of your billing cycle you can pay off the majority of your amount and leave something between ~$50-$100 which gives you a very good utilization ratio of ~1-2% on your credit card statement.
+Additional note: A utilization rate of 1% is better than a 0% utilization.
 2. Another way to lower credit utilization is to get more credit.
 With a higher credit limit, you have more leeway with how much you can spend before you get to those unsavory credit utilization ratios.
 The only issue with this is that if you don't have a stable income or a good history it becomes hard to open up new lines of credit.

 #### Length of Credit History: 15%